Elise Simons, Zambia 2010-2013, President (email@example.com)

 Elise served as an Agriculture and Environment Volunteer in Zambia.
-She taught agroforestry, organic gardening, conservation farming, and tree planting to farmers in her village in order to promote better health and nutrition as well as environmental sustainability.
+She taught agroforestry and organic gardening to farmers in her village in order to promote better health and nutrition as well as environmental sustainability.
 She also took on secondary projects in appropriate technology innovation training and HIV/AIDS prevention education.
 Elise extended for a third year as PCVL, leading workshops and providing volunteer support.
-Upon returning to Boston, Elise started working at the Product Stewardship Institute as a waste management policy and programs associate.
-She is currently earning her graduate degree in urban and environmental planning from Tufts University.
+Upon returning to Boston, Elise earned her Master's degree in Urban and Environmental Policy and Planning from Tufts University and currently works as an outreach coordinator with the US Environmental Protection Agency.
+Elise joined the board as Communications Chair in 2015.

 Peter served as a Youth, Family, and Community Development volunteer in Batey Santa Maria, a sugarcane cutting community in the Dominican Republic from 2012-2014.
 He worked with the youth of the community through gender empowerment groups and HIV/AIDS education.
 HIs secondary projects included co-volunteer organized traveling soccer league with 7 other communities in the region, and the construction of a community basketball court.
 After service, Peter received his Master’s in International Development from The Heller School at Brandeis University.
 Currently Peter is the Program Manager for Boston Area Partnerships at Inversant, a college saving and access non-profit which serves Boston and the North Shore communities.
 Peter joined the board in the fall of 2018.